alberlin232/HFTP/README.md

-## High Frequency Tranding Platform (HFTP)
+## High Frequency Trading Platform (HFTP)

-Currently HFTP is a FIFO order matching engine that can do: market, limit, stop, and stop limit orders (single threaded)
+Currently, HFTP is a FIFO order matching engine that can do: market, limit, stop, and stop limit orders (single-threaded)

 ### Build Instructions
 1. Create build directory